Contents

 • 25.
 References

-A load bank is a calibrated device that develops and converts electrical energy into an electrical load, via resistance, inductance, or capacitance and applies said load to an electrical power source.
-The load bank converts this energy into an electric or magnetic field and dissipates the resultant power output of the source as heat.
+A load bank is a specialized device that simulates an electrical load by converting electrical energy into a controlled load through resistance, inductance, or capacitance.
+It applies this load to a power source, transforming the energy into an electric or magnetic field and dissipating the resulting power output as heat.

 Benefits of Load Bank Testing